 Dean Johnson is director of Peace and Conflict Studies and associate professor of Philosophy at West Chester University of Pennsylvania.
 An interdisciplinary activist scholar, Johnson teaches courses in Peace Studies and Religious Studies.
 His research interests include religion and social change, race critical theory, critical whiteness studies, gender critical theory, nonviolent activism, community organizing, conflict transformation, and critical pedagogies.
 As an activist and scholar, Johnson is a consultant for nonviolent campaigns and initiatives.
 He provides workshops and training in the areas of nonviolent direct action, community organizing, and (with his partner Melissa Bennett) anti‐oppression, queer solidarity, and anti‐racism.
 He is founding board member of the Peace and Justice Studies Association and a member of the Association of Pennsylvania State College and University Faculties.
 Johnson is an advisory board member and former chair of the SpiritHouse Project of New York, New York.

 Nicole (Niki) Johnson is associate professor of religious studies and interdisciplinary studies at the University of Mount Union in Alliance, Ohio, where she also directs the program in Peacebuilding & Social Justice.
-Niki teaches a number of courses at the intersection of religion and peace studies, including an honors first-year seminar on faith-based social justice and upper-level courses on religious conflict and peacebuilding and theologies of nonviolence.
-She is the author of Practicing Discipleship: Lived Theologies of Nonviolence in Conversation with the Doctrine of the United Methodist Church (Wipf & Stock, 2009) and various articles and chapters.
-Niki is working on two book projects currently: an edited volume on the role and contribution of the humanities to the study of peace, and a co-authored volume on the lived faith of “local” heroes of social justice.
-Niki lives with her husband (Glenn) and three children (Georgia, Cecilia, and Noah) in Hartville, Ohio.
+Niki teaches courses at the intersection of religion and peace studies, including a first-year seminar on faith-based social justice and upper-level courses on religious conflict and peacebuilding, ethics, and theologies of nonviolence.
+She is the author of Practicing Discipleship: Lived Theologies of Nonviolence in Conversation with the Doctrine of the United Methodist Church (Wipf & Stock, 2009), Faithful Witness in a Fractured World: Models for an Authentic Christian Life (Cascade, 2019), and various articles and chapters.
+Niki is currently working on two other book projects: an edited volume on the role and contribution of the humanities to the study of peace, and a multi-faith study of the lived religious perspectives of “local” heroes of social justice.
+Niki lives with her husband (Glenn) and three children (Georgia, Cecilia, and Noah) in Hartville, Ohio

 Wendy Kroeker teaches at the Canadian Mennonite University (CMU) in the undergrad Peace and Conflict Transformation Studies department and in the MA in Peacebuilding and Collaborative Development program.
 As well, she is the Co-Director of the Canadian School of Peacebuilding (CSOP).
 Wendy completed her MA Theology at the Mennonite Brethren Seminary in California.
 After significant years of practice within the conflict transformation field, she has entered the Peace Studies Ph.D. program at the Arthur Mauro Centre at the University of Manitoba where she is a Ph.D.
 Candidate and close to completing her dissertation on the “Role of Local Peacebuilders: The Philippines as Case Study.”
 Wendy specializes in community conflict transformation processes as an instructor at CMU and in locations around the globe.
 She has over 15 years of experience as a community mediator, conflict transformation trainer, peace program consultant, program manager for international development projects and university instructor.
 The Philippines, Indonesia, Myanmar, Laos, Ukraine, India, Bangladesh, and Palestine are some of the locations in which she has worked over the past two decades with indigenous groups, NGO staff, community and religious leaders, and various educators.